Who we are

 René de Monchy, Chief Executive

-Prior to this, he was Tourism New Zealand's Director Commercial.
-In this role, René led a team across 15 offices in 14 countries responsible for identifying key markets and audiences for travel to New Zealand.
+He was previously Tourism New Zealand's Director Commercial where he led the team based in our international offices responsible for identifying key markets and audiences for travel to New Zealand.
 René also led the development of Tourism New Zealand's aviation strategy to guide partnerships with international airlines.

 Bjoern Spreitzer, General Manager New Zealand & Business Events